 If the trees are protected you can find detailed information on the following pages:

 Can you help me with a dispute I'm having with my neighbour about their trees?

-South Cambs does not have a service for mediating neighbour disputes in relation to trees.
-The Council are unable to become involved.
+We do not have a service for mediating neighbour disputes in relation to trees.
+We are unable to become involved.
 If the complaint is about an evergreen hedge please see our high hedge page.

 Can you give me legal advice or tell me about the law and trees?

 We are unable to give legal advice about you or your neighbours trees unless this relates to, the planning system, high hedges or protected hedgerows.

 The Arboricultural Association provides a helpful website for Tree Owners.